tushartushar/taksidiotis/guide.md

 Take a look at the amazing video capturing Athens at night ["City of Athens - A Portrait of a Changing Metropolis"](https://vimeo.com/256590553) by Alexandros Maragos.

+## Coffee shops

+* Cap Cap is a coffee shop, bistro, tea room or simplier the sweetest fairytale shop.
+Every few months Cap Cap changes its theme and is redecorated and has a brand new menu inspired by books, movies and TV series such as Game of Thrones, Harry Potter, Alice in Wonderland etc. One of the most beautiful places in Athens and with really delicious options too.
+Currently there are two shops, one located in Aigaleo and one located in Elliniko within walking distance from those metro stations.

 ## History

 * One of the Seven Wonders of the Ancient World, the Colossus of Rhodes was a statue of the Greek titan-god of the sun Helios, erected in the city of Rhodes, on the Greek island of the same name, by Chares of Lindos in 280 BC.
 More info here: https://en.wikipedia.org/wiki/Colossus_of_Rhodes